 Time Savings: If used properly the construction time for specific areas will be decreased.

 Congestion: Lane Value Contracts allow the Department to minimize the lane closure duration in order to lessen the congestion time.
-Also lane closures can be held to a minimum, this is the most restrictive note the Department currently uses and allocates road user costs based on delays to a very large number of traveling public as the Disincentives.
+Also, lane closures can be held to a minimum, this is the most restrictive note the Department currently uses and allocates road user costs based on delays to a very large number of traveling public as the Disincentives.

 Criteria for Selection